Freistadt Castle: History

 During the Hussite Wars and the numerous border feuds of the 15th century the castle acted as a strong bulwark at the edge of the town.
 In the 16th century it was significantly remodelled, the plans for the rebuilding of the south wing in 1588 being drawn up by architects Antonio Cerisora, Ambrosio Solari and Mert Pogner.
 Around 1594 the castle acted as a refuge for the surrounding population during the Turkish Wars.
-Only once was the castle plundered by besieging troops, in 1626, when rioting peasants captured the town and the castle.
+Only once was the castle plundered by besieging troops, in 1626, when rebel peasants captured the town and the castle.
 The castle's governor and three Capuchin monks were locked in the castle chapel and mistreated.
 Liturgical objects were stolen and all the boxes and chests broken open and looted.

 In the course of time there was also opposition between the town and the castle.
 One sticking point was a "back door" (Hintertürl) that led from the castle into the zwinger and over the town moat out of the town; something that had been planned even at the design stage.
 This enabled residents of the castle to leave the town incognito, but the gate also posed a security risk, which is why it had been bricked up in the 15th century.
 In 1584, Hans Christoph von Gera pressed for the opening of the gate by drawing attention to the lack of escape during the two great fires of 1507 and 1516.
 Finally the territorial prince ruled in favour of the town and that the gate should be left walled up.